SussyS3th/WHSTechNotes/journal.md

 # September 22, 2025
 Working in a virtual store for real money is a good idea for the future of jobs.
 IKEA is actually hiring people to work in its virtual Roblox store, paying them a real hourly wage for tasks like restocking and customer service.
 This experiment is especially relevant for younger generations, who spend significant time on platforms like Roblox.
 The company is also blurring the lines between the digital and physical worlds of work.
 This is a positive step because it demonstrates how the digital economy can create new forms of work that are accessible to younger people.
 It provides a way for people to earn real income and gain valuable experience by performing digital tasks, which can serve as a stepping stone to other opportunities.

+# September 30, 2025
+The viral "67 joke" is a current social media trend with no real meaning.
+Essentially, it's a nonsensical phrase repeated by young people.
+This is a classic form of "brain rot," where they follow a trend without knowing its origin.
+The joke involves repeating "67," sometimes with specific hand movements.
+It adds nothing to the conversation.
+Some adults find this confusing and annoying.